scalable-arch/ECC-exercise/01_Basic/07_RS_code_Single_Symbol_Correction/README.md

 ![An Overview of the exercise](https://github.com/xyz123479/ECC-exercise/blob/main/01_Basic/02_72_64_Hsiao_code/%5B72%2C%2064%5D%20Hsiao%20code.png)

 # Code flows
+- 1. Codeword setting: all zero (no error)
+- 2. Error injection (1 symbol error)
-- 1. Correct all 1 symbol errors in the codeword (based on 8-bit symbol)
+- 3. Correct all 1 symbol errors in the codeword (based on 8-bit symbol)
-- 2. Update result_type_rs_code (classified into the following 3 types)
+- 4. Update result_type_rs_code (classified into the following 3 types)
 >> 1. **NE**: If there is no error when checking the codeword
 >> 2. **CE**: If there is an error but it is correctable and the error has been corrected
 >> 3. **DUE**: If there is an error but it is not correctable